pombreda/gwt-maven/maven-googlewebtoolkit2-sample/README.txt

 and generating ONLY a report (not instrumentation data itself, which GWT does for you when patched) along with AntRun to move things around, creates an automated build with testing and reports.
-(If you want to see the testing stuff, uncomment the "testGwt" goal in the POM, it is commented out by default to keep things faster and simpler.)
+(If you want to see the testing stuff, uncomment the "testGwt" goal in the POM, it is commented out by default to keep things faster and simpler - *note* not tested with GWT 1.5, yet.)
 (Note* - when running tests the Surefire plugin is NOT used for GwtTestCase based tests, rather a special testGwt goal is included with GWT-Maven for GwtTestCase based tests, thus TWO test phases will happen during "mvn test", one for Surefire standard tests, and one for testGwt GWT tests.)